|The Bibliographical Society of

 Fellowships & Prizes

 The BSA funds short-term fellowships of one or two months to support bibliographical projects as well as research in the history of the book trades and in publishing history.
 In addition, it sponsors the New Scholars Program, which funds early-career scholars to deliver papers on bibliographical topics at a forum immediately preceding the BSA annual meeting.
-The Society also awards the William L. Mitchell Prize for Bibliography or Documentary Work on Early British Periodicals or Newspapers.
-Further information on fellowship programs and prizes is available on the BSA web site.
+The Society also awards the William L. Mitchell Prize for Bibliography or Documentary Work on Early British Periodicals or Newspapers; the Justin G. Schiller Prize for Bibliographical Work in Pre-20th Century Children’s Books, and the St. Louis Mercantile Library Prize in American Bibliography.
+Further information on fellowship programs and prizes is available on the website.

-The Societys journal, Papers of the Bibliographical Society of America, is published quarterly and features articles on a rich variety of bibliographical topics, as well as bibliographical notes and book reviews.
-Guidelines for submissions and indexes of past and forthcoming volumes are available on this web site.
+Since 1907 the Society has published the distinguished quarterly journal Papers of the Bibliographical Society of America.
+PBSA features articles and reviews on a rich variety of bibliographical and book history topics, including printing, binding, publication, distribution, collecting, and textual analysis.
 Subscription to the journal is available only through membership in the Bibliographical Society of America.